numbat70/clyde/_docs/Content/06-SUP_SOP_Courses.md

   - SUP board
   - Leash

-Instructors will
+**Instructors will**
+  - Ensure that they are carrying a copy of students emergency contacts
   - Carry EAP
-  - Instructor students on EAP procedures and where it is stored in case of Instructor Incapacitation (II)
+  - Instruct students on EAP procedures and where it is stored in case of Instructor Incapacitation (II)
   - Carry mobile phone and tell Students how to use it in "II" situation
   - Carry first aid kit (relevant to site)
   - Carry water and sugar source